Time-to-Event Modeling with Pseudo-Observations in Federated Settings: Application to CAPriCORN Data

-Prior to model fitting, we evaluated the proportional hazards (PH) assumption for each covariate by inspecting Schoenfeld residuals from site-specific Cox proportional hazards models.
-The residual plots revealed evidence of PH violations for baseline \textit{age} and \textit{BMI percentile} at one or more centers (see Figure 4 for Site 1).
-Specifically, the Schoenfeld residuals for age exhibited a modest upward trend followed by a downward pattern, indicating potential non-proportionality over time.
-For \textit{BMI percentile}, the scaled residuals demonstrated a pronounced downward trajectory as follow-up time progressed, with the smoothed red trend line clearly sloping downward.
-In response to these observed departures from the PH assumption, we incorporated interaction terms between landmark time indicators and both \textit{age} and \textit{BMI percentile} to allow for time-varying effects, while retaining time-invariant effects for all other covariates.
+Prior to model fitting, we assessed the proportional hazards (PH) assumption for each covariate using Schoenfeld residuals from site-specific Cox PH model.
+The diagnostics indicated violations of the PH assumption for baseline \textit{age} and \textit{BMI percentile} at one or more centers.
+To accommodate these departures from proportional hazards, we incorporated interaction terms between landmark time indicators and both \textit{age} and \textit{BMI percentile}, allowing time-varying coefficients for these variables while retaining time-invariant effects for the remaining covariates.

-We compared the estimated coefficients for each covariate between the pooled and federated pseudo-observation regression models.
-To construct the federated model, we first construct the distributed Kaplan-Meier estimator and identified five equally spaced time points between two latest time points that we specified, 1.64 and 5.93.
-At each time point, pseudo-observations were generated locally at each site and subsequently incorporated into a renewable generalized linear model to fit the federated pseudo-observation regression.
+After accounting for these PH violations, we fit and compared pooled and federated pseudo-observation regression models.
+For the federated analysis, we first constructed a federated Kaplan–Meier estimator of the event-time distribution, from which we selected a grid of five landmark times ranging between 1.64 and 5.93 years.
+These points were chosen to fall within regions with an adequate number of patients at risk and stable survival estimates.
+At each time point, pseudo-observations were generated locally at each site and utilized as outcomes in a renewable generalized linear model to obtain the federated global regression estimates.

-Figure 5 presents side-by-side comparison of time-invariant coefficient estimates ($\hat \beta$) for all other baseline covariates under the assumption of proportional hazards.
-The close agreement observed across all comparisons indicates that the federated approach yields coefficient estimates that are highly consistent with those obtained from a fully pooled analysis.
-In the bottom panel, it describes the trajectories of the estimated coefficients for \textit{age} and \textit{BMI percentile} across the prespecified time points, contrasting the federated and pooled pseudo-observation models.
-The time-varying coefficients for \textit{age} and \textit{BMI percentile} show strong temporal trends: the negative association of age diminishes over time, while the influence of BMI percentile on risk decreases steadily, suggesting early BMI plays a more critical role in near-term outcomes.